-Comparing Positions of Individuals on the Red River Rebellion For Macdonald Against Macdonald
+Comparing Positions of Individuals on the Red River Rebellion

+For Macdonald Against Macdonald

-• write newspaper/bulletin headlines (see suggestions) that reflect the various results of the Rebellion and explain why each one reflect a perspective of a given region.
+• write newspaper/bulletin headlines (see suggestions) that reflect the various results of the Rebellion and explain why each one reflects a perspective of a given region.

 Regional Perspectives in Headlines

-Headline Where it would have been written Explanation
+Headline Where it would have been written Explanation Explanation

 Try Him and Hang Him

 Riel: No Traitor to His People

 Macdonald Must Ensure a Fair Trial

 Who Will Be Next?

-• write a persuasive paragraph to address the following question: Is it time that Louis Riel be recognized as a "Father of Confederation"?
+• write a persuasive paragraph to address the following question: Is it time that Louis Riel be recognizied as a "Father of Confederation"?

-Changing Your World: Investigating Empowerment, -Teacher's Resource, chapter 9.
+- Changing Your World: Investigating Empowerment, Chapter 9 - Changing Your World: Investigating Empowerment- Teacher's Resource, Chapter 9